High Touch High Tech

 Impact to Date

-LGI has worked with governments and partners to pilot High Touch High Tech (HTHT) across multiple countries, demonstrating its potential to transform learning:
+LGI has worked with governments and partners to pilot High Touch High Tech (HTHT) across four countries, demonstrating its potential to transform learning:

 • 1.63 years of learning gains in math within one year.